waykiss/wkgo/README.md

-GoApp is a Framework that implement Hexagonal Architecture organized by App (inspired by Django)
+WkGo is a Framework that implement Hexagonal Architecture organized by App (inspired by Django)

-GoApp is like a Django for Go that implement Hexagonal Architecture
+WkGo is like a Django for Go that implement Hexagonal Architecture

 Goals